SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 With this integration, you'll be able to:

-- **Import your Azure DevOps repositories** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) Import your Azure DevOps repositories into SonarQube to easily set up SonarQube projects.
+- **Import your Azure DevOps repositories** - Import your Azure DevOps repositories into SonarQube to easily set up SonarQube projects.
 - **Analyze projects with Azure Pipelines** - Integrate analysis into your build pipeline.
-SonarScanners running in Azure Pipelines jobs can automatically detect branches or pull requests being built, so you don't need to specifically pass them as parameters to the scanner (branch and pull request analysis is available starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html).
+Starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), SonarScanners running in Azure Pipelines jobs can automatically detect branches or pull requests being built, so you don't need to specifically pass them as parameters to the scanner.
 - **Add pull request decoration** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) See your Quality Gate and code metric results right in Azure DevOps so you know if it's safe to merge your changes.

 ## Prerequisites
-SonarQube integration with Azure DevOps server requires at least Azure DevOps Server 2019, TFS 2018, or TFS 2017 Update 2+.
+Integration with Azure DevOps server requires at least Azure DevOps Server 2019, TFS 2018, or TFS 2017 Update 2+.

 ## Importing your Azure DevOps repositories into SonarQube
 Setting up the import of Azure DevOps Server repositories into SonarQube allows you to easily create SonarQube projects from your Azure DevOps Server repositories.
-This is also the first step in adding pull request decoration.
+If you're using [Developer Edition](https://redirect.sonarsource.com/editions/developer.html) or above, this is also the first step in adding pull request decoration.

 To set up the import of Azure DevOps repositories: